-Savers can also opt to receive interest monthly, meaning that you can choose to reinvest this cash or keep it for other purposes.
+Investors can also opt to receive interest monthly, meaning that you can choose to reinvest this cash or keep it for other purposes.

 Are there any risks?

-Secondly, the advertised rate is not necessarily the actual rate you will get on your savings.
+Secondly, the advertised rate is not necessarily the actual rate you will get on your investment.
 This will be determined by the risk grade of the individuals or businesses you choose to lend to, how long you want to tie up your money for and the rates available at the time.

 Peer-to-peer lending websites also credit-check borrowers to ensure they can afford to repay your cash.

 Peer-to-peer lenders are for-profit businesses that aim to make money.
 As an investor, you will therefore pay an annual servicing fee of about 1%, though this is generally taken into account in the advertised interest rates.

 You will also face a fee if you need to access your money prior to the term agreed at the outset – for example three or five years.

 Do I have to pay tax on my returns?

 Not if you hold your peer-to-peer investments within an Individual Savings Account (ISA).